SAP-samples/codejam-cap-llm/exercises/07-define-embedding-service/README.md

 ![define-embedding-service-localhost](./assets/02-define-embedding-service-localhost.png)

-You will get a nice UI out of the box.
+You will get a UI out of the box.
 It allows you to inspect your OData service, get the API documentation and call the different endpoints.

 Try the endpoint for fetching the `DocumentChunks` from the database table.